 ABOUT THE EXPERT

-Rahul Shah Rahul Shah, MD, MBA, serves as Vice President, Chief Quality and Safety Office at Children’s National as well as senior vice president for the Children’s National Hospital-Based Specialties Center.
+Rahul Shah Rahul Shah, MD, MBA, served as Vice President, Chief Quality and Safety Office at Children’s National as well as senior vice president for the Children’s National Hospital-Based Specialties Center.
 His clinical interests include the broad realm of pediatric otolaryngology.

 Related Content